cmota/harbour-space/README.md

-# harbour-space
+# CS214 - Mobile Development @ Harbour Space

-Mobile Development Course @ Harbour Space University
+These materials are part of the Mobile Development course, for Harbour Space University.